fluxninja/aperture/docs/content/introduction.md

 - **Intelligent Workload Classification**: Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.
-- **Circuit Based policies**: Aperture provides a policy language that enables teams to define how to react to different situations, such as when there is a deviation from service-level objectives.
+- **Circuit-Based policies**: Aperture provides a policy language that enables teams to define how to react to different situations, such as when there is a deviation from service-level objectives.
 These policies are expressed as a signal processing circuit that enables Aperture to go from telemetry to